What is a Flash Loan?

-As you now know, flash loans are basically smart contracts created for your own specific circumstances – and since smart contracts are basically code executed on the blockchain, you may want to brush up on your coding skills before you get started.
+As you now know, flash loans are basically smart contracts created for your own specific circumstances.
+Since smart contracts are basically code executed on the blockchain.
+You may want to brush up on your coding skills before you get started.
 If you are feeling antsy to learn about smart contracts here’s a guide on how to read smart contract data.

 A Playground for bots

-The autonomy made possibly by flash loans is one of the most exciting elements of the technology – you can literally create your very own, bespoke loan contract.
+The autonomy made possible by flash loans is one of the most exciting elements of the technology.
+You can literally create your very own, bespoke loan contract.
 But with a process that’s so easy to automate, the space is also fertile ground for bots.
 Some bots have been designed to parse the DeFi landscape to detect arbitrage opportunities as they arise, seizing the opportunity immediately.
 Short story?
-Don’t expect money-making opportunities to flood in; many are seized up straight away by automated systems, meaning sparse options for regular traders.
+Don’t expect money-making opportunities to flood in.
+Many are seized up straight away by automated systems, meaning sparse options for regular traders.

 A vector for hacks

-As with any new technology, opportunists are always on the lookout for ways to manipulate flash loans for their own ends.
+As with any new technology, opportunists are always looking for ways to manipulate flash loans for their own ends.
 Flash loans are finding ever more creative ways to exploit vulnerabilities in lending protocols – here are a few of the main scams involving flash loans so far.

 Vulnerabilities in protocols are common, and the ability of flash loans to exploit these on grand scale makes them a great vehicle for eagle-eyed hackers.
-These types of scam will likely diminish as the industry becomes aware of these new attack vectors but for now, they’re a pretty notorious drawback of the flash loan.
+These types of scam will likely diminish as the industry becomes aware of these new attack vectors.
+For now, they’re a pretty notorious drawback of the flash loan.

-The flash loan is an exciting, but still nascent DeFi innovation that unites olf-fashioned arbitrage with the speed and digital sovereignty of blockchain technology.
-They may be a bit complex for the average trader, but their underlying premise demonstrates the incredible potential of smart contracts for those who are literate in their programming language.
+The flash loan is exciting.
+Although it still a nascent DeFi innovation that unites old-fashioned arbitrage with the speed and digital sovereignty of blockchain technology.
+They may be a bit complex for the average trader and their understanding of crypto arbitrage.
+Their underlying premise demonstrates the incredible potential of smart contracts for those who are literate in their programming language.

 The takeaway?
 Keep learning – the power is in the hands of those who understand this fascinating technology.